 No. Component Description 1 PC/KVM port Use the KVM cable provided to connect the PC / server to be controlled through this port.
+Note: Make sure the connected computer' video source is not HDCP encrypted to avoid blank screen or screen flickering.
 2 CPU COM (RS-232 DTE) port Connect a serial data communication equipment device (e.g. a modem or PC) to this port.
-See page 24 for details.
+See page 28 for details.
 3 local console COM (RS-232 DCE) port Connect a serial data terminal equipment device (e.g. a PC or touch panel) to this port.
-See page 24 for details.
+See page 28 for details.
 4 USB Type-B port Connect the keyboard/mouse to the server or the KVM switch you are installing using the USB Type-A to USB Type-B cable provided.
-5 laptop USB console (LUC) port For laptop local access (See Local Access , page 121), connect the laptop to this port using the USB Type-A to USB Mini-B cable provided.
-Make sure the mode of USB IO Settings (see USB IO Settings , page 74) is set to LUC.
+5 laptop USB console (LUC) port For laptop local access (See Local Access, page 125), connect the laptop to this port using the USB Type-A to USB Mini-B cable provided.
+Make sure the mode of USB IO Settings (see USB IO Settings, page 78) is set to LUC.
 If the mode of USB IO Settings is set to Virtual Media, this port will not work.
+6 reset button Press the reset button for more than 3 seconds to revert the unit back to factory default settings.
+Press and hold the reset button while powering on the switch to return the unit to its factory default firmware level.
+This operation should only be performed in the event of a firmware upgrade failure that results in the device becoming inoperable.

-6 reset button 1.
-Press the reset button for more than 3 seconds the unit back to factory default settings. switch to return the unit This operation should o et button while powering on the to its factory default firmware level. nly be performed in the event of a e that results in the device 7 power LED Lights green when the CN9600 is powered on.
+7 power LED Lights green when the CN9600 is powered on.